The Petit Lenormand deck is available now. Limited stock

 A man cuts through his emotional life, sometimes without return.

-On the sentimental level, Man followed by Coffin may announce a decision to break taken by a male partner.
-He may declare that the story is over, that he no longer wishes to continue under the same conditions, or that he needs to cut all contact to turn the page.
+On the sentimental level, the man followed by the Coffin may signal a decision to break made by a male partner.
+He may declare that the relationship is over, that he no longer wishes to continue under the same conditions, or that he needs to sever all contact to turn the page.
 Sometimes, it is a man who chooses to accept the end of a relationship he was artificially maintaining out of fear of emptiness.
-The combination invites us to see this choice as a step towards truth, even if it initially leaves a feeling of emptiness.
+The combination encourages us to view this choice as a step towards truth, even if it initially leaves a sense of emptiness.

 Work and vocation